computerholic/hdrnet/README.md

 Note that the benchmarking code requires a frozen and optimized model.
 Use `hdrnet/bin/scripts/optimize_graph.sh` and `hdrnet/bin/freeze.py to produce these`.

+for making the benchmark you need to build tensorflow.so/tensorflow_cc.so files using bazel and add them to your tensorflow 1.1 directory cloned from github by using: bazel build //tensorflow:libtensorflow.so bazel build //tensorflow:libtensorflow_cc.so

+Then Copy the following include headers and dynamic shared library to /usr/local/lib and /usr/local/include:

+mkdir /usr/local/include/tf
+cp -r bazel-genfiles/ /usr/local/include/tf/ cp -r tensorflow /usr/local/include/tf/ cp -r third_party /usr/local/include/tf/
+cp -r bazel-bin/libtensorflow_cc.so /usr/local/lib/

 To build the Android demo, see dedicated section below.

 ### Test